leviv/leviv.github.io/_posts/ima/2025-07-15-sensing-senors.md

 ![subway display](/assets/img/2025-07-15-sensing-senors/subway-display.png)

-This doesn't even show the other side of the display which was only ads {: .caption}
+This photo doesn't even show the other side of the display which was only ads {: .caption}

 I scanned my key fob at the apartment entrance and checked the lobby display to see if I had any packages delivered throughout the day (I didn't).
 And finally I came back to my cooled apartment and flipped on my lights to make some dinner.